 If you’re looking to get your hands on a collector’s item, it won’t be as easy as doing a quick Amazon search.
 Most collectors still turn to eBay to find the rarest Beanies, but it’s important to know what to look out for.

 Maybe it’s time to dig into your old toy chest.
 There were two types of Beanie Baby owners in the ‘90s.
 We all had that one friend who kept their Beanie Babies in a clear plastic case instead of playing with them and the kids who, well, played with them.
 Little did we know back then that we shouldn’t have cuddled up with Nana the Monkey and Humphrey the Camel!
-Although Beanie Baby mania and the insane speculation will likely forever remain an artifact of the ‘90s, the most expensive Beanie Babies in your collection could still net you a tidy sum in 2022.
+Although Beanie Baby mania and the insane speculation will likely forever remain an artifact of the ‘90s, some of the Beanie Babies in your collection could still net you a tidy sum in 2023.